 Laboratory Labels Lean 5S Kaizen Multicolor Labels Panel & Enclosure ID

 Do any of those look familiar?
 Does your facility have those types of equipment labels, signs, or markings?
 Do your key processes require other types of identification?
 This post will look at how do-it-yourself (DIY) benchtop printers can help you improve both your facility safety and your workplace efficiency.

-Equipment Labels, Signage & Marking for Safety
+Equipment Labels, Signage, and Marking for Safety

 Safety signs are important visuals vital to communicating warnings and other safety information.
 Where are signs and markings important?
-Some of the key areas and applications include: biohazard, hazardous materials, lockout tagout, machine safety, industrial equipment, electrical energy, and first aid just to name a few.
+Some of the key areas and applications include biohazard, hazardous materials, lockout tagout, machine safety, industrial equipment, electrical energy, and first aid just to name a few.
 For many of these applications, having signs that are OSHA/ANSI compliant helps you to be properly prepared for safety inspections.

 Learn more about safety standard with this short 3-minute video, which discusses “safety alert symbols” and “pictograms” and what these mean for modern safety initiatives.

 Example #1: exit signs.
 Easily found and readily available.
 Various sizes and color options.
 But what about putting exit signs at the required “eye level” height AND putting a series of exit signs at or around 24 inches height on the walls and corners of a high traffic hallway?
 Consider a fire and all the smoke.
 What if smoke obscured sight at 48 inches height but not at 24 inches height?
 A simple additional sign could very well save a co-worker’s life.